Macron's presidential jet plan hits bad-publicity turbulence

-PARIS (Reuters) - Plans to buy a new presidential jet for France’s Emmanuel Macron could be held up because of a controversy sparked by his prime minister, who hired a private plane for 350,000 euros (311,472 pounds) to fly home from Japan.
+PARIS, Dec 21 (Reuters) - Plans to buy a new presidential jet for France’s Emmanuel Macron could be held up because of a controversy sparked by his prime minister, who hired a private plane for 350,000 euros ($416,000) to fly home from Japan.

 Business paper La Tribune said news of Edouard Philippe’s costly Japan-to-Paris charter had come at a bad time, with Macron -- who has campaigned against wasteful spending -- about to decide on a new presidential plane.